How Ohio’s Constitutional Ballot Initiative Process Works

 Ohio’s Constitution empowers citizens of the state to place issues directly before voters on a statewide ballot.
-Here’s how it happens.
+Here’s how it happens – and the roadblocks to expect.

 1 DRAFT PROPOSAL & SUMMARY